 The RGB space you choose to edit with can certainly influence the outcome of your CMYK conversions, which is why you should choose your RGB workspace carefully.
-The default sRGB color space is widely regarded as an unsuitable space for photographic work because the color gamut of sRGB is actually smaller than the color gamut of CMYK (and that of most inkjet printers).
+The default sRGB color space is widely regarded as an unsuitable space for photographic work because the color gamut of sRGB is in some ways smaller than the color gamut of CMYK (and most inkjet printers).
 If you choose a color space like Adobe RGB or ProPhoto RGB, you'll be working with a color space that can adequately convert from RGB to CMYK without significantly clipping the CMYK colors.
-Adobe RGB has long been a favoured space for professional photographers and you should really notice the difference here if you are able to view the photos you are editing on a decent display like the high-end Eizo or NEC displays I mentioned in Chapter 2 of the book.
-These are capable of displaying something like 98% of the Adobe RGB gamut and therefore just about all the gamut of a typical CMYK space.
-It can make a big difference if you can use such a display to accurately preview the colors you are editing and soft proof them for print (see Chapter 12).
+Figure 39 highlights the deficiencies of editing in sRGB compared to editing in Adobe RGB.